-Forget the great Shakespearean question of life, many people ask “Is this thing a spatula or a turner?”
+Forget the reference to Shakespeare’s life pondering riddle, people tend toward simpler questions, such as “Is this thing called a spatula or a turner?”

-Now for most of us we say, “are you kidding me, I know what a spatula is.”
-Do you really?
+Most of us would say, “Oh please, I know what a spatula is.”

 There are three basic categories for spatulas – the classic spatula, a turner and an icing spatula.

-This is what most people think of when they think spatula.
-The first spatulas popular with homemakers were made from plastic or rubber.
-The main purpose is to scrape bowls to get all the batter or soft dough from a mixing bowl.
-They are also used for folding and blending ingredients where a more gentle approach is needed.
-The plastic ones have never been heat tempered and will melt if left in contact with high heat.
-They look like this…
+This is what most people think of when you mention the word spatula.
+The first spatulas, popular with homemakers, were made from plastic and/or rubber.
+The primary purpose is to get all the batter or soft dough from a mixing bowl, but other uses include folding and blending ingredients, where a more gentle approach is required.

-I would save the wooden spatulas for use in skillets and woks, as they tend not to be good for bowl work.
-I do use wooden spatulas as dough or batter stirring tools.
-Spatulas for Asian cooking are generally made from bamboo.
+Yes, there are wooden spatulas, typically for use in skillets and woks, but they tend not to be good for bowl work.
+However, I do use wooden spatulas as dough or batter stirring tools.
+Spatulas designed for Asian cooking are generally made from bamboo.

 If you want to avoid confusion in the kitchen shop, just ask for a turner or turning spatula.
-If you need a fish spatula ask specifically for it.
+If you need a fish spatula ask for it specifically.

-Unless you want to buy new pans, don’t use metal spatulas in non-stick pans.
-Also, metal spatulas can scratch the bottoms of even your best stainless steel cookware so if keeping a visually clean pan surface is important, use caution when turning food.
+Another word of caution, unless you want to buy new pans, don’t use metal spatulas on non-stick surfaces.
+Metal spatulas can also scratch the bottoms of your best stainless steel cookware, so if keeping a visually clean pan surface is important, use caution when turning food.

-You will also see long wooden spatulas, which look like wood icing spatulas which are used for turning crepes, pancakes and all forms of batter based foods.
+In some specialty kitchen shops, you may also see long wooden spatulas, which resemble icing spatulas, that are used for turning crepes, pancakes and any number of similar foods.

-If the scraper is metal with flat edge then it is called a board scraper which is used for working with bread doughs.
+If the scraper is metal with straight flat edge then it is called a board scraper, which is used for working with bread dough.

 All links in this post are associated with affiliate partners who pay a commission to this site if you purchase products from them.
 Except the Google Adsense at the end of the post.
 Google Adsense is a pay per click partnership.